LONGITUDES

 (Above) Mark Leckey's exhibition ‘He Thrusts his fists against the posts but still insists he sees the ghosts’ recreated the ramps underneath the M53 motorway bridge in Ellesmere Port.

 27 July 2017: Visit Ricardo Bofill's Walden7 and his nearby studio Taller de Arquitectura with Anna Moreno.
 Moreno was awarded a grant of Barcelona Producció 2017 to produce the publication "The Drowned Giant", a project focusing on a performance–happening staged by Bofill in 1970 to promote his unrealised architectural project La Ciudad en el Espacio in Moratalaz (Madrid).
 The publication will be launched in late November 2017 and is mentored by Latitudes.
-As part of Moreno's ongoing research on Bofill's practice, she has been living in Walden7 for the past month in order to carry research for a forthcoming commission for the Spring 2018 exhibition "Beehave" at the Fundació Miró.
+As part of Moreno's ongoing research on Bofill's practice, she has been living in Walden7 for the past month to carry out research for a forthcoming commission for the Spring 2018 exhibition "Beehave" at the Fundació Miró.

 (Above) Taller de Arquitectura studio.
 (Below) Walden7 in Sant Just Desvern (Barcelona).